Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 Configuring dhcpd(8)

-A viable dhcpd.conf(5) will need to declare a domain name and at least one host, in addition to mandatory parameters.
-A working configuration could look like this (note that fixed-address is given a domain name, not an IP address).
+A viable dhcpd.conf(5) needs to declare a domain name and at least one host, along with mandatory parameters.
+A working configuration looks like this (note that fixed-address takes a domain name, not an IP address).

 subnet 192.168.1.0 netmask 255.255.255.0 {